Polyphenols are a class of chemicals found naturally in plants, including fruits, veggies, herbs and spices, teas, cocoa, and even wine.

 Put some cinnamon on your toast, on your oatmeal, even in your coffee.

 Foods rich in polyphenols are safe to eat for most people (unless you have an existing allergy or intolerance).
-Supplements are a different ball game.
+Supplements are available that provide polyphenols, but they are a whole different ball game.

 Some supplement brands recommend doses 100 times higher than what is typically consumed through foods.